Tuesday, July 31, 2018

 The issue continues with a report on David Copperfield's performance at the Pickard Auditorium in Neehah, Wisconsin.
 David, who first visited the HHC in 1993, donated a portion of his ticket sales to the museum and attended a special members only gathering after the show.
 Sid Radner presented him with a gift basket containing assorted Houdini HHC souvenirs and "a half-pound of Houdini blend coffee from The Daily Grind, an Appleton gourmet coffee shop."
 (There was Houdini coffee?)
 The newsletter contains a nice photo of David receiving his gift.

 New HHC members are listed on page 4.
 Among the familiar names is our friend Joseph Fox, Wayne Allan, Richard (Dixie) Dooley, Mick Hanzlik, and also John Gardner.
 Gardner was a British novelist who at that time was writing the James Bond books.
-Being a Bond fan, I've read all of Gardner's Bond novels, and in a several he name-checks Houdini.
+Being a big Bond fan, I've read all of Gardner's Bond novels, and in several he name-checks Houdini.
 So it looks like he was a genuine fan!

 Page 5 reproduces a 1913 article from The Sphinx on "A new and original break for locating the Chosen Card."
 It also announces that HHC curator Moira Thomas is leaving and that a national search for a new curator is underway.